nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Your Mother's Favourite Cookbook (YMFC) is a desktop app for managing recipes, designed for use through the Command Line Interface (CLI).
 YMFC can help you manage all your recipes with ease, using the simplicity of the CLI.
-It can also keep track of what ingredients you have on hand, and recommend recipes based on what you can make.
+It can also keep track of what ingredients you have on hand, and recommend recipes based on what you can make with them.

 ## Quick Start